-- 38. If you received the land passively, for example, as a gift, you will generally not be taxed under s CB 6, because you did not acquire it with a purpose or with an intention of disposal (see, eg, A G Healing and Co Ltd v CIR [1964] NZLR 222 (SC) and McClelland v FCT (1970) 120 CLR 487 (PC)). - 39.
+- 39. If you received the land passively, for example, as a gift, you will generally not be taxed under s CB 6, because you did not acquire it with a purpose or with an intention of disposal (see, eg, A G Healing and Co Ltd v CIR [1964] NZLR 222 (SC) and McClelland v FCT (1970) 120 CLR 487 (PC)). - 40.
 However, you may be taxed on the disposal of land you received passively (or otherwise) from someone you were associated with.
 This may happen if the person you acquired the land from would have been taxed under s CB 6 if they had kept the land and disposed of it when you did (see s CB 15).
 The person you acquired the land from may already have been taxed under s CB 6 when they transferred the land to you.
-Regardless, you would also potentially be subject to tax under s CB 6 on the difference between your cost base for the land and the amount you derive when you dispose of it. - 40.
+Regardless, you would also potentially be subject to tax under s CB 6 on the difference between your cost base for the land and the amount you derive when you dispose of it. - 41.
 You may be taxed under s CB 6 on a similar basis in other circumstances.
-For example, if you received the land under a relationship property agreement and the transferor is subject to tax under s CB 6, or you received it from a deceased person's estate if the person would have been subject to tax under s CB 6. - 41.
+For example, if you dispose of land you received under a relationship property agreement and the transferor would have been subject to tax under s CB 6, or if you dispose of land you received from a deceased person's estate and the deceased person would have been subject to tax under s CB 6. - 42.
 There are also special rules that may apply if you received the land by way of a distribution from a company (s FC 1), or if an amalgamated company receives it as part of certain amalgamations (s FO 17).